fukata/network-latest-posts/readme.txt

 Tags: recent posts, shortcode, widget, network, latest posts Requires at least: 3.0
 Tested up to: 3.4.1
-Stable tag: 3.0.9
+Stable tag: 3.1

-This plugin allows you to get the latest posts from the blogs in your network and display them in your main site using shortcodes or a widget.
+This plugin allows you to pull all the recent posts from the blogs in your WordPress network and display them in your main site (or internal sites) using shortcodes or widgets.

 == Description ==

-This plugin get the latest posts from the blogs in your network and display them in your main site using shortcodes or a widget.
+This plugin pull the recent posts from all the blogs in your network and displays them in your main site (or any internal site) using shortcodes or widgets.
 For further details please visit: http://en.8elite.com/network-latest-posts [English] http://es.8elite.com/network-latest-posts [Espanol] http://fr.8elite.com/network-latest-posts [Francais]

 This plugin works with Wordpress 3 Network (multisites)